HotInk/hotink/README.markdown

 	>> AccountInvitation.create(:email => "chris@hotink.net")
 	=> #<AccountInvitation id: 1, email: "chris@hotink.net", redeemed: false, user_id: nil, account_id: nil, type: "AccountInvitation", token: "5ddf1eb40cec22380f28c8941ebb51813ea042be", created_at: "2010-08-01 20:27:15", updated_at: "2010-08-01 20:27:15">

 Your output may not look exactly like above, but as long as the token field is set your invitation is ready to be used.
-In your browser,  visit you app with the path '/admin/account_invitations/YOUR_INVITATION_TOKEN/edit'.
+In your browser,  visit your app with the path '/admin/account_invitations/YOUR_INVITATION_TOKEN/edit'.
 Fill out your user and account details, making note of the account name you choose.

 Hot Ink identifies the current account using the account name as a subdomain.
 In order to use subdomains in production, you'll need to make a quick edit to your hosts file.
 You should add the following line after the first entry and save the file: